LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W07-D2-Tables.md

 ## Styling Tables with CSS

-Best practice is to format tables with CSS rather than with HTML attributes.
+The best practice is to format tables with CSS rather than with HTML attributes.

-###Table properties

-- border-collapse
+- border-collapse : collapse&mdash;collpses the border into a single line
+- The rest of the properties are the general properties you would use for other elements
+  - border&mdash;use it like you would on any *block element*.
+  - margin and padding
+  - width and height
+  - text-align
+  - vertical-align
-  -
+  - and more!

 ##Example